EmanuelGustafzon/FoodPlannerAPI/README.md

     "password": ""
 }
 ```
-### Refresh token, You recieve the same as when you login in the header
+### Refresh token, You recieve the same response as when you login.
 ```
 POST url/refresh
 ```